bonjohen/template_py/PYTHON_SETUP_README.md

 ## Getting Started

-After creating the project:
+After running the script:

-1. Navigate to the project directory: `cd vsc_template`
+1. You'll already be in the project directory with the virtual environment activated
-2. Activate the virtual environment: `activate.cmd`
+2. Install dependencies: `pip install -r requirements.txt`
-3. Install dependencies: `pip install -r requirements.txt`
+3. Install the package in development mode: `pip install -e .`
-4. Install the package in development mode: `pip install -e .`
+4. Run tests: `pytest`

-5. Run tests: `pytest`
+If you need to activate the virtual environment later, use the `activate.cmd` script.

 ## Requirements